On this page

 What Laws Govern Email Marketing Practices?

 Different laws govern email marketing in different countries.
-The most important ones are Europe's General Data Protection Regulation (GDPR), The California Online Privacy Protection Act (CalOPPA), the CAN-SPAM Act of 2003, and Canada's Anti-Spam Legislation (CASL).
+The most important ones are Europe's General Data Protection Regulation (GDPR), The California Online Privacy Protection Act (CalOPPA), the CAN-SPAM Act of 2003, Canada's Anti-Spam Legislation (CASL) and more.

-Each of these laws regulates the manner in which you:
+These laws regulate the manner in which you:

 - Collect email addresses